sukeniklab/CHE600/Class_14/README.md

     * $D/A_{monomer}$ and $D/A_{dimer}$ – the FRET value of the monomer and dimer conformations.
     * $K_d$ – the equilibrium constant for the dissociation reaction

-2. The output we'll want to receive:
-    * the total, observable D/A - as described by eq.
-(1)
+2. The output we'll want to receive is the total, observable D/A - as described by Eq.
+1

-3. Code it up and try running it and plotting the results.
-It’s a good idea to not have this function plot anything, because that would be problematic when you call it iteratively through curve_fit.
+3. Code it up and try running it and plotting the results with a few different values of $K_d$, $D/A_{monomer}$ and $D/A_{dimer}$.
+It’s a good idea to not have this function plot anything directly, because that would be problematic when you call it iteratively through ```curve_fit()```.

 # Using our model to fit experimental data

-1. Import the experimental data [here](./files/DA_vs_conc.csv) and import it into your python using pandas or numpy.
+1. Download the experimental data [here](./files/DA_vs_conc.csv) and import it into your notebook using pandas or numpy.

 2. Plot the experimental data, see if it makes sense.